 Anchoring Bias is a psychological term and is a crucial concept in behavioral finance.
-It talks about the human tendency of relying too much on a piece of information when making decisions.
+It talks about the human tendency to rely too much on a piece of information when making decisions.
 This piece of information on which people base their decision is “anchor.”
 And this anchor usually is the first price or value an investor or buyer sees.
-Moreover, this value or price ultimately influence the decision of the investor or buyer to go for that investment or purchase.
+Moreover, this value or price ultimately influences the decision of the investor or buyer to go for that investment or purchase.

 For example, you plan to buy jeans, and see the first jeans costing $900, and then see another one costing $200.
 In such a case, it is very likely that you will assume that the second pair of jeans is of low quality, hence so cheap.
-Another example is if you only see only one pair of jeans, costing $200, then you are most likely to buy it and won’t view it as cheap as well.
+Another example is if you only see only one pair of jeans costing $200, you are most likely to buy them and won’t view them as cheap.

 In both examples, the first prices that investors saw influence their decision without them even knowing it.
-Usually, in an anchoring bias, once an anchor is set, an investor tends to have a bias towards that value.
+Usually, in an anchoring bias, an investor tends to have a bias towards that value once an anchor is set.

 Anchoring Bias in Finance